pindrop/ruok/CONTRIBUTING.md

 Want to pitch in?
 Nice!
 There are a few ways you can get involved, no matter your experience or skill level.

-By contributing to this project, you agree to the [Contributor Terms](contributor-terms) and to abide by the [Code of Conduct](code-of-conduct).
+By contributing to this project, you agree to the [Contributor Terms][contributor-terms] and to abide by the [Code of Conduct][code-of-conduct].

-[contributor-terms]: CONTRIBUTOR_TERMS.md "Contributor Terms"
-[code-of-conduct]: CODE_OF_CONDUCT.md "Code of Conduct"

 ## Ways to Contribute